Buda heresy: In historiography

-The heretic movement at Buda and its activity were first recorded by a chronicle written by an anonymous Minorite friar during the reign of Louis I of Hungary.
-Based on this, the Illuminated Chronicle, written a few years later, also narrated the events.
+The heretic movement at Buda and its activity were first recorded by a chronicle written by a contemporary anonymous Minorite friar during the reign of Charles I. Based on this, the Illuminated Chronicle, written a few years later, also narrated the events.
 Historian László Zolnay emphasized the contemporaries even tried to erase the memory of the movement, the events are only indirectly covered by diplomas and documents.
 When Archbishop Thomas convoked a provincial synod and placed Buda under interdict in May 1307, its document does not mention the excommunication of the Pope prior to his, and only refers that the priests of Buda "celebrated Masses" and "administered their sacraments" despite the ecclesiastical punishment hit the inhabitants of the city.
 As a result, some historians, including Vilmos Fraknói questioned the existence of the heretic movement and the Pope's alleged excommunication.
 However near-contemporaneous documents indirectly confirm the chronicles' narrations.
 It is possible that the unidentified Minorite friar magnified the importance of the excommunication of the Pope in his work, because for him this was the most scandalous aspect of the events.

 Academic and historian Ferenc Salamon published the first monograph of the history of Budapest in 1885.
 In his work, he dated the events to 1302; accordingly, after Charles of Anjou unsuccessfully laid siege to Buda in September 1302, the burghers who were "overconfident by triumph", unilaterally absolved themselves of the Church's punishment and, cooperating with local priests supporting them, excommunicated Pope Boniface VIII (i.e. not Benedict) and the Hungarian prelates, who were pro-Charles in majority.
 Salamon did not mention the existence of a specific religious hereditary movement, he considered this was a merely politically motivated, occasional step by the local citizens, without ideology.
 Marxist historian György Székely connected the schism at Buda to the anti-feudal aspirations of the peasantry in 1953.
 Later, he introduced the events in the context of the development of local city council in Buda in his French-language study in 1971.